I. What We Lose

 On Holocaust Remembrance Day, Trump singlehandedly banned refugees from Syria and six other countries from entering the U.S. As Rudi Giuliani brazenly admited, in order to avoid the illegality of a ban based on religious and ethnic discrimination, refugees must be portrayed as a “security threat.”
 Like America’s refusal to accept Jewish refugees in the 1930s with the excuse that they too would be a “security threat,” Trump’s ban violates our precious values, singles out countries from which no terrorist act has been carried out, and stokes the fear that tears at the fabric of our society.
 But it does much more: it deprives us of friends, neighbors, and colleagues who will inspire us with their courage, resilience, and endurance.

 The people who fear refugees most are those who have never met them.

-Of course they are heartbroken about friends and neighbors who are still trapped at home, as their country is destroyed.
+Of course refugees are heartbroken about friends and family who are still trapped at home, as their countries are destroyed.
 In their solitary hours, they are often depressed and terribly homesick.
-Although they are energetic, cheerful, and polite, we knew that we were always in the presence of people who have experienced great sorrow.
+Although they are energetic, cheerful, and polite when with us, we knew that we were always in the presence of people who have experienced great sorrow.
 Now they just want to be normal people with a normal life–but that is not possible as an asylum seeker.
-Christian, an Armenian-Syrian, told me that he would have loved to come to Europe as a tourist rather than a refugee, to learn about European civilization, relax, take pictures, and then go home.
+I met Christian, for example, an Armenian-Syrian, who told me that he would have loved to come to Europe as a tourist rather than a refugee, to learn about European civilization, relax, take pictures, and then go home.
 Now he has no choice but to embrace Europe as his home, no matter how hard that will be.

 [i] Brad Evans and Zygmunt Bauman, “The Refugee Crisis Is Humanity’s Crisis” The New York Times, May 2, 2016.